-The Company has constituted a Risk Management Committee to monitor and review the Risk Management Policy and plans of the Company.
-The Committee presently comprises of Mr. Madhusudan Gopalan (Chairman), Mr. Chittranjan Dua (Member), Mr. Karthik Natarajan (Member), Mr. Pramod Agarwal (Member), Mr. Gurcharan Das (Member), Mr. Ghanashyam Hegde (Member) and Mr. Gagan Sawhney (Member).
-During the Financial Year, three meetings were held on August 22, 2019, November 05, 2019 and February 13, 2020.
+The Company has constituted Risk а Management Committee to monitor and review the Risk Management Policy and plans of the Company.
+The Committee presently comprises of Madhusudan Gopalan Mr. (Chairman), Mr. Chittranjan Dua (Member), Mr. Karthik Natarajan (Member), Mr. Pramod Agarwal (Member), Mr. Gurcharan Das (Member), Mr. Ghanashyam Hegde (Member) and Mr. Gagan Sawhney (Member).
+During the Financial Year, three meetings were held on August 26, 2020, November 10, 2020 and February 4, 2021.

 The Company has adopted a Risk Management Policy, which aims to create a standard, structured and efficient approach to identify, assess and mitigate risks.
 Our Company meetings are structured to plan, assess and mitigate risks.
-These include annual & monthly business planning meetings as well as specific category and go-tomarket assessments.
+These include annual & monthly business planning meetings as well as specific category and go-to-market assessments.